Tropical Depression Nicole raining from Georgia to New York

 With the center of the storm about 70 miles (115 kilometers) southwest of Macon, Georgia, and maximum sustained winds at 35 mph (55 kph), forecasters issued a string of tornado warnings in North and South Carolina, although no touchdowns or damage were reported immediately.
 Much of both states and Virginia were under a tornado watch.

+Wrecks added to Atlanta’s notoriously bad traffic as rain from Nicole fell across the metro area during rush hour, and a few school systems in mountainous north Georgia canceled classes.

-The storm caused at least three deaths and swallowed once-wide stretches of sand in Daytona Beach area after coming ashore near Vero Beach early Thursday.
-Some homes toppled into the Atlantic Ocean and dozens of hotels and high-rise condominiums were compromised as their last protections from the sea disappeared.
+The storm caused at least three deaths and swallowed once-wide stretches of sand in the Daytona Beach area — famous for its drivable beaches — after coming ashore near Vero Beach early Thursday.
+Some homes toppled into the Atlantic Ocean.

-It was another devastating blow just weeks after Hurricane Ian came ashore on the Gulf Coast, killing more than 130 people and destroying thousands of homes.
+That roughly 15-mile (24-kilometer) stretch was hit hard by coastline erosion that destroyed sea walls just six weeks earlier when Hurricane Ian came ashore on the Gulf Coast, killing more than 130 people and destroying thousands of homes.

 The rare November hurricane was the first to hit the Bahamas since Hurricane Dorian, a Category 5 storm that devastated the archipelago in 2019.
 For storm-weary Floridians, it was only the first November hurricane to hit their shores since 1985 and only the third since record-keeping began in 1853.

-Nicole’s storm surge was more destructive than might have been in the past because seas are rising as the planet’s ice melts due to climate change, said Princeton University climate scientist Michael Oppenheimer.
-Higher coastal flooding is flowing deeper inland, and what used to be once-in-a-century events that will happen almost yearly in some places, he said.
+Nicole’s surge was more destructive than those of similar storms in the past because seas are rising as the planet’s ice melts due to climate change, said Princeton University climate scientist Michael Oppenheimer.
+Higher coastal flooding is flowing deeper inland, and what used to be once-in-a-century events will happen almost yearly in some places, he said.

 “It is definitely part of a picture that is happening,” Oppenheimer said.
 “It’s going to happen all across the world.’’